skevin83/aws-eks/terraform/README.md

 Using Terraform to provision a brand new AWS EKS cluster and related resources.

 ## Prequisite
-You must have install the following tools.
+You must have installed the following tools.
 1. Terraform
 2. AWS CLI